Vocational Trade Schools in the 21st Century

 As new social, economic, and cultural changes unfold, some industries are flourishing while others are in decline.
 Once considered stable careers, brick masons, chemical operators, and architectural drafters are seeing declines in new jobs, according to the BLS.
 Yet, several in-demand industries include:

-The BLS projectsthat the healthcare field will grow by 15% between 2019 and 2029, adding 2.4 million new jobs.
+The BLS projects that the healthcare field will grow much faster than average between 2023 and 2033, adding 1.9 million new jobs.

 Emerging Career Opportunities That Reflect Current Educational Trends